-At the core of the widespread skepticism concerning the applicability of market transition theory is the observation that the government, especially the local government, continues to play a very strong role in the Chinese economy.
-At least at the local level, business interests are allied with government interests.
-In the words of Oi, 14 "local governments in China [are] fully fledged economic actors, not just administrative-service providers as they are in other countries."
+actors, not just administrative-service providers as they are in other countries."
 Oi has termed the merger of state and economy at the local level "local state corporatism."
 One important reason for this merger is that the local government has a vested interest in promoting local economic interests so that it can provide welfare and public services to its population.
-While Oi's work has been focused on rural China, her characterization can also be readily extended to urban China, where the work unit, known as danwei, still serves as a well-being provider for its employees, continuing the long tradition of "paternalism" as discussed by Walder16 in pre-reform China.
-More concretely, an employer in contemporary China may not wish to maximize profits by reducing labor costs as low as the labor market equilibrium would allow.
-Rather, it may be interested in protecting current employees by paying them at levels substantially higher than may be justified by the labor market competition.
+While Oi's work has been focused on rural China, her characterization can also be readily extended to urban China, where the work unit, known as danwei (单位), still serves as a well-being provider for its employees, continuing the long tradition of "paternalism" as discussed by Walder in pre-reform China.
+More concretely, an employer in contemporary China may not wish to maximize profits by reducing labour costs as low as the market would allow.
+Rather, it may be interested in protecting current employees by paying them at levels substantially higher than may be justified by the labour market competition.

-If the labor market in China does not function as a truly competitive market, individuals who happen to be placed in favorable positions (for whatever reason) have structural advantages over those placed in less favorable positions.
-This situation is analogous to what is described by Walder's placed in less favorable positions.
-This situation is analogous to what is described by Walder's placed in less favorable positions.
-This situation is analogous to what is described by Walder's placed in less favorable positions.
-This situation is analogous to what is described by Walder's placed in less favorable positions.
-This situation is analogous to what is described by Walder's situation situation gained more prominence in the economy.
-Even state-owned or state-transformed employers, such as large public-traded firms, universities, and hospitals have now lost their previous characters as all-encompassing danwei.
+If the labour market in China is not truly competitive, individuals who happen to be in favourable positions (for whatever reason) have structural advantages over those in less favourable positions.17 This situation is analogous to that described by Walder's pioneering work on pre-reform China, 18 in which the danwei played an all-encompassing role for urban citizens: one's danwei defined one's work life, political life, economic well-being and, ultimately, membership in society, so that individuals depended on their danwei for almost everything ("organized dependency").
+Further, cadres in a danwei used their power to cater to the needs of their subordinates ("paternalism") and favour some of them ("particularism").
+Since the reform, the role of the danwei has changed but not disappeared.
+Some of their functions (such as housing provision, food rationing, entertainment provision and political rights conferment) have been displaced or at least substantially weakened.
+Non-state economic entities such as private firms and joint ventures with foreign firms have appeared and gained more prominence in the economy.
+Even state-owned or state-transformed employers, including large public-traded firms, universities and hospitals, have now lost their previous role as all-encompassing danwei.
 Technically, they are no longer part of the state's command economy and thus are subject to "hard-budget" constraints emphasized by Kornai19 for economic efficiency.
-This leads to our question of whether and how danwei continues to play an important role in determining earnings in reform-era urban China.
+This leads to our question of whether and how the danwei continues to play an important role in determining earnings in reform-era urban China.